UtrechtRiversEstuaries/course_GEO4-4436/course/general/software.md

 ## Installing the course environment

-To setup the course environment first create a textfile (e.g. geo4436.yaml in your course directory) with the following content:
+To setup the course environment first create a YAML file (e.g. geo4436.yaml in your course directory) with the following content:

 ```{literalinclude} ../../environment/environment.yaml
 :language: yaml